 What is it?
 FAFSA stands for Free Application for Federal Student Aid.
-The federal government uses this form to determine your eligibility for federal financial aid for college, which may include grants, scholarships, workstudy and loans.
+The federal government uses this form to determine your eligibility for federal financial aid for college, which may include grants, scholarships, work-study and loans.

 Why fill it out?
-The FAFSA is used to apply for financial aid from the federal and state government and from all public and most private colleges.
+The FAFSA is used to apply for financial aid from the federal and state government(s) and from most public and private colleges.
 Private colleges may have their own supplemental forms in addition to the FAFSA for awarding their own aid funds.
-For example, less than 250 private colleges require an additional form called the CSS/Financial Aid PROFILE.
+For example, about 250 private colleges require an additional form called the CSS/Financial Aid PROFILE.
+The FAFSA is a prerequisite for the unsubsidized Stafford and Parent PLUS loans, which do not depend on financial need.